Our Services

 Helpful Resources

-Eye twitching in pregnancy is common and usually harmless; it often affects just one eyelid, including the left, because nerves and muscles are not perfectly symmetrical, and pregnancy makes the nervous system more reactive.
+Eye twitching during pregnancy is common and usually harmless.
+It often affects just one eyelid—frequently the left—because nerves and muscles aren't perfectly symmetrical, and pregnancy makes the nervous system more reactive to everyday triggers.

-There are several factors to consider, including fatigue, stress, hormonal shifts, dehydration, magnesium changes, and caffeine, plus red flags that need urgent care like persistent or spreading twitching, vision changes, severe headache, swelling, or high blood pressure; see below for complete details, relief tips, and when to contact your doctor.
+Common causes of eye twitching in pregnancy include fatigue, stress, hormonal shifts, dehydration, magnesium changes, and caffeine intake.
+However, certain red flags require urgent medical care, such as persistent or spreading twitching, vision changes, severe headache, facial swelling, or high blood pressure—which can signal preeclampsia.
+See below for detailed relief tips and when to contact your doctor.

 If you've found yourself wondering, "why is only my left eye twitching?" — especially during pregnancy — you're not alone.